MikeMiller0401/SGNeu/README.md

 # NISRG
 NISRG: Neural Implicit Surface Reconstruction for Glass Objects

+## We are collating the source code with the experimental data.
-## The source code & pretrained models will be uploaded.
+## The source code & pretrained models will be uploaded soon.